Healthy soil, healthy plants, healthy people

 Healthy people

-Your gut is home to trillions of microbes that rely on the nutrients, fibres and natural compounds found in food.
+Your gut is home to trillions of microbes that rely on the nutrients, fibres and natural compounds found in food to deliver health.

 When you eat food born from living soil, you feed your gut microbiome with the diversity it needs to thrive.